THE GROUND INSTRUCTOR COURSE & CERTIFICATE

 (d) discuss flight safety as it is related to the ground instructor's

 (e) explain the importance of human factors in the application

 How will I be assessed?

-For satisfactory completion, you must compile a professional development
+For satisfactory completion with us, you must compile a professional development

-(PD) training portfolio, and pass a practical ground instructor test
+(PD) training portfolio, and pass a practical ground instructor presentation

 (a) A Theoretical Knowledge lesson, not exceeding 45 mins given to the